 Putting in Below

 The Madison River enters Hebgen Lake at its southern end and exits at the north.
 Prior to the dam the lake was simply a wide spot in the Madison River.
-Montana Power added a dam at the southern end in 1914 to make a reservoir that is used to regulate the flow for reservoirs and hydro projects further downstream.
+Montana Power added a dam at the northern end in 1914 to make a reservoir that is used to regulate the flow for reservoirs and hydro projects further downstream.
 They named the reservoir after Max Hebgen…who, unfortunately didn’t live long enough to see the project completed.